Skip to main content

 • Cannot be in default on any student loan nor owe a refund or repayment on any State or federal grant or scholarship.

-• Priority is given to those who file the FAFSA or RISE alternative application by February 1, 2025.
+• Priority is given to those who file the FAFSA or Alternative Application by November 15, 2025.

 • Priority is given to students with a grade point average of 4.0 or higher.